Jiaming-S/hhs-obsidian-notes/AP Gov : Econ/Micro Economics/Shortage.md

+Quantity demanded exceeds quantity supplied

-Non-price criteria used to allocate resources
+Non-price ways to address shortage (to allocate the scarce resource):
 [[First Come]]
 - Whoever gets there first gets it